Alternate Fighter: Expanded

 Iron Jaws

 Your Loyal Hound is infused with a portion of your fighting spirit.
-The damage of your Hound's Bite and Maul attacks counts as magical for the sake of overcoming resistances
+The damgae of your Hound's Bite attack is considered to be magical for overcoming resistances and immunities.

 Loyal Hounds & other Canines